awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-setting-up.md

 ![\[Directory details page\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/WinAuth3.png)

-## Step 2: Create a Forest Trust<a name="oracle-kerberos-setting-up.create-forest-trust"></a>
+## Step 2: Create a Trust<a name="oracle-kerberos-setting-up.create-forest-trust"></a>

 If you plan to use AWS Managed Microsoft AD only, move on to [Step 3: Create an IAM Role for Use by Amazon RDS](#oracle-kerberos-setting-up.CreateIAMRole)\.

-To get Kerberos authentication using an on\-premises or self\-hosted Microsoft Active Directory, create a two\-way forest trust\.
+To get Kerberos authentication using an on\-premises or self\-hosted Microsoft Active Directory, create a forest trust or external trust\.
+The trust can be one\-way or two\-way\.
 For more information about setting up forest trusts using AWS Directory Service, see [When to Create a Trust Relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_setup_trust.html) in the *AWS Directory Service Administration Guide*\.

 ## Step 3: Create an IAM Role for Use by Amazon RDS<a name="oracle-kerberos-setting-up.CreateIAMRole"></a>